 In the past ten years, many individuals have started using omega-3 fish oil supplements.
 These supplements come with many health benefits.
-The fish oil comes with vital fatty acids.
+Fish oil comes with vital fatty acids.

 These fatty acids are necessary for the body, to grow and develop correctly.
 Bear in mind that the body doesn’t produce omega-3 naturally, meaning that the only way to get is through diet.

 And the best natural source of omega-3 fatty acids is fish oil.
 But can this fish oil help with diabetic neuropathy?

-Web MD, fish oil supplements might help restore the damaged nerves to a healthy state.
+Web MD and fish oil supplements might help restore the damaged nerves to a healthy state.

 Mark Yorek, the lead researcher of the study, said that the fish oil might be easy to take, similar to a vitamin and it might have only a few side effects when combined with other drugs.

 The beneficial properties of this supplement lie in its omega-3 fatty acids.
 These acids can help lower inflammation, improve control of blood glucose, the function of the liver, the health of the eyes, and lubricate the joints.

-What the researchers did is that they studied how fish oil changed the nerve sensitivity in lab mice.
+The researchers did is that they studied how fish oil changed nerve sensitivity in lab mice.
 These lab mice had diabetes, and they were getting fish oil injections.

 They were compared with a group of healthy mice who actually didn’t get any fish oil supplements.

-According to the results of the study, although the fish oil wasn’t connected to reduced sugar levels, it was linked to improved nerve health.
+According to the results of the study, although fish oil wasn’t connected to reduced sugar levels, it was linked to improved nerve health.
 As a matter of fact, both measures of sensory signal transmission and nerve density improved in those mice who took the injections.

 According to the lead researcher, there is a need for more research, such as clinical trials with human participants.
 But according to animal studies, fish oil might help treat some of the harmful effects which this chronic condition has on the nerves.

 These researchers intend to do more studies so they can show that the treatment with fish oil might help treat specific effects of diabetes on the nerves.